peychart/chef-nodeAttributes/README.md

   ]
 }
 ```

+WARNING: don't use the same attribut name between succesive roles to define the databag name(s)

  So, node.default is then settled from the data bag definitions, on the item "fqdn" of the node; then node.'precedence' = node.default.
 An other cookbook::recipe can be applied...